Germany Student Visa Guide

 Final Document Review

 Go through every document one last time.
 Check signatures, copies, photo specs, and your cover letter.
-Do this 3 to 5 days before the appointment.
+3 to 5 days before the appointment, not the morning of.

 3 to 5 days before appointment